-Test your Cloud knowledge with these CCSP Sample Questions
+Test your cloud knowledge with these CCSP sample questions [updated 2021]

-With the rise in popularity and practicality of Cloud computing in the past few years, organizations of all size and type are realizing that it is important to not only utilize Cloud strategies for their business, but also to require that their staff is formally certified in this ever-changing discipline.
+With the rise in popularity and practicality of Cloud computing in the past few years, organizations of all sizes and types are realizing that it is important to not only utilize Cloud strategies for their business but also to require that their staff is formally certified in this ever-changing discipline.

-To help meet the rising demand, InfoSec Resources is now offering training for the Certified Cloud Security Professionals (CCSP) certification.
+To help meet the rising demand, (ISC)² official training partners offer the most relevant, up-to-date course content for the Certified Cloud Security Professionals (CCSP) certification.

 If you’ve dabbled in Cloud technologies but want to find out how much you really know, take our 10-question quiz!

 What is the key benefit provided to a customer when using the Infrastructure as a Service (IaaS) solution?

 - Ability to scale up infrastructure services on the basis of projected usage

 - Usage is measured and priced on basis of consumed units

 - The efficiency of a cooling system and increased energy

 Answer: 3.
 Usage is measured and priced on basis of consumed units